leilakbari/Akbari_Leila_Earbuds/README.md

 # Akbari_Leila_Earbuds

 Welcome to the Diba Earbuds 3D Showcase project!
 This repository features a pair of meticulously designed 3D earbuds, presented on an engaging promotional website.
 The website is crafted using a combination of HTML, CSS, SASS, and JavaScript, creating an immersive and visually appealing experience for users.
+The Diba Earbuds 3D Showcase offers an engaging and interactive experience through an AR Model Viewer, Hotspots, and an X-Ray feature.
+The AR Model Viewer allows users to explore a detailed 3D representation of Diba Earbuds with user-friendly controls and supports augmented reality for an immersive experience.
+Hotspots provide interactive elements on the 3D model, offering detailed information about specific features.
+The X-Ray feature enables users to switch between regular and X-ray views, providing insights into the internal components of the earbuds.
+Together, these features create an educational and captivating platform for users to explore the design, materials, and functionalities of Diba Earbuds.

 ## Technologies Used